joey-public/MyScripts/c/sdl_pong/README.md

 | GameInputState | Object that holds the current state of the user input |                          |

 ## Tasks

-//TODO setupPaddle(), setupBall, setupWall() functions
+- TODO setupPaddle(), setupBall, setupWall() functions
-//TODO make all game objects provate to main function, not gloabl (maybe use typedef?)
+- TODO make all game objects provate to main function, not gloabl (maybe use typedef?)
-//TODO: create close() fucntion that deletes everything
+- TODO: create close() fucntion that deletes everything
-//TODO: smooth out paddle movement
+- TODO: smooth out paddle movement
-//TODO: seperate paddle into its own file
+- TODO: seperate paddle into its own file
-//TODO: seperte ball into its own file
+- TODO: seperte ball into its own file
-//TODO: make a types.h that has all the typedefs
+- TODO: make a types.h that has all the typedefs
-//TODO: move all constants to a seperate file
+- TODO: move all constants to a seperate file